cliffordp/tk-event-weather/readme.txt

 1. Activate this plugin
 2. Navigate to this plugin's Settings page (wp-admin > Settings > TK Event Weather)
 3. Click the "Edit Plugin Settings in WP Customizer" button to enter your Forecast.io API key and setup any other available settings.
-4. Then use the shortcode however you wish throughout your site (will require manually entering latitude, longitude, and timestamp) or install one of our add-ons to make it easy to integrate with your event calendar.
+4. Then use the shortcode however you wish throughout your site (will require manually entering latitude and longitude) or install one of our add-ons to make it easy to integrate with your event calendar.

 == Frequently Asked Questions ==